Favourited 454 times

-The weather can be really hot in summer, cold in winter, it’s often nice in autumn.
-In spring, it is usually part sunny part rainy.
+The weather can be really hot and dry in summer, cold and muddy in winter.
+It’s often nice and warm in autumn.
+Spring is versatile, it is usually part sunny and hot, part rainy and muddy.

 If you want to ride, you'll need riding clothes.
 If you don't have any, bring long calf socks (like soccer or ski socks), comfortable jeans or elastic trousers, slips (better than underpants) for men and a good bra for girls.
 We have riding helmets to lend.

-We use electric fences for the horses and you might get zapped.
-Harmless but it can be painful.
+Be aware that we use electric fences for the horses and you might get zapped.
+Harmless but it can be quite painful.